 Apple Head Chihuahuas are confident, sassy and bold, affectionate with their families but very independent.
 They are one of two types of Chihuahua.
 The Apple Head Chihuahua has a round head with a 90 degree ridge where the nose meets the forehead.
 A Deer Head Chihuahua has a more oval, longer head with a more gentle 45 degree stop between the muzzle and brow.
 The shape of the Apple Head Chihuahua’s cranium causes their eyes to appear wider and bulge out slightly, and can cause the soft spot on their head not to close.
-Today we’ll compare the Apple Head Chihuahua with the Deer Head Chihuahua, and help you to decide which is the best fit for your family.

 Contents